ezolo/Property-Price-Calculator-Application/README.md

 # Property-Price-Calculator-Application
 The following application is a property price calculator.
+Users will be able to choose their property type, county, and sales date.
+After this information is selected and the user inputs their property price, the calculator will calculate the state sales tax, county sales tax, commission, and, of course, the total price.
+When the user is done with inputting their information, they will be prompted to save their data and close out of the program.